 Protecting the Natural Beauty of Wintergreen

-Wintergreen consists of over 11,000 acres within the George Washington National Forest, many of which are adjacent to the northern end of world-renowned Blue Ridge Parkway.
+Wintergreen consists of over 11,000 acres within the George Washington National Forest, many of which are adjacent to both the world-famous Appalachian Trail and the northern end of the Blue Ridge Parkway.
 The 3,600-plus individual residences and the four-season resort sit among some 6,000 acres of dedicated open space, including 1,400 acres which Wintergreen protected with a conservation easement.

 From its start in 1975, Wintergreen has been recognized as working to create a unique community that works with the natural and unspoiled environment of Virginia's Blue Ridge Mountains and Rockfish Valley.